bpf-endeavor/ebpf-arena-tutorial/docs/README.md

 2. Can I apply the CacheDirectory type of optimizations to arena?
 3. How can I do prefetching with this implmentation?
 4. Is it possible to allocate from HUGE page pool for the htab?

+## Side Note

+`Mogu` and `Aloe` (names used for eBPF programs) are the name of two types of sugary drink with some chewy bits from department's vending machiens.